 - Reflex issues

 - Inability to regulate temperature

 Since 2015, the NSCISC says that around 30% of individuals with spinal cord injury victims are re-hospitalized one or more times during any given year following the initial injury.
-Some of the main reasons individuals are re-hospitalized include diseases with the genitourinary system, skin diseases, issues with the respiratory system, digestive system, circulatory system, and musculoskeletal system.
+Some of the main reasons individuals are re-hospitalized include diseases with the genitourinary system, skin diseases, and issues with the respiratory system, digestive system, circulatory system, and musculoskeletal system.